By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-However, recent systematic reviews and meta-analyses have cast doubt on the strength and generalizability of this association.
+However, the research cited in Medical Xpress indicates that recent systematic reviews and meta-analyses have cast doubt on the strength and generalizability of this association.
 Many earlier studies suffered from methodological limitations including small sample sizes, inadequate control for confounding variables, and selection bias in athlete recruitment.
-According to researchers examining pooled data from longitudinal cardiovascular cohorts, the previously reported elevated risk may have been substantially overstated or confined to specific athletic subpopulations undergoing extreme training regimens rather than representing a universal fitness-related phenomenon.

 Evidence Points Toward Long-Term Protective Effects